 By Michael Lanza

 An unforgettable campsite can define a backcountry trip.
 Sometimes that perfect spot where you spend a night forges the memory that remains the most vivid long after you’ve gone home.
 A photo of that camp can send recollections of the entire adventure rushing back to you—it does for me.
-I’ve been very fortunate to have pitched a tent in many great backcountry campsites over more than two decades of backpacking and trekking all over the U.S. and the world.
+I’ve been very fortunate to have pitched a tent in many great backcountry campsites over more than three decades of backpacking all over the U.S. and the world.
 I’ve boiled the list of my favorite spots down to these 25.

 I share a brief anecdote with each photo because, for me, each campsite isn’t merely a beautiful scene: it is a story and a memory.
 Because that’s what camping in the wilderness is all about.

 Sahale Glacier Camp, North Cascades National Park, WA

 We slogged up Sahale Arm into a cold, wind-driven rain, unable to see more than a hundred feet in any direction.
-But as my friend David Ports and I reached Sahale Glacier Camp (see lead photo at top of story), the rain and wind abated and the clouds dropped below us, giving us a view of the earth falling away into a bottomless abyss a few steps from our tent door.
+But as my friend David Ports and I reached Sahale Glacier Camp (lead photo at top of story), the rain and wind abated and the clouds dropped below us, giving us a view of the earth falling away into a bottomless abyss a few steps from our tent door.
 A mountain goat strolled past our camp.